Introduction

 • Deployment Strategies (blue-green, canary, rolling, feature flags) reduce risk by limiting exposure and enabling quick rollback.

-The goal isn’t perfect automation—it’s reliable, routine deployments that let you ship code with confidence.
+The goal isn’t perfect automation—it’s reliable, routine deployments that enable confident code shipping.

 Next steps: